Easy Homemade Chamoy

 As soon as the water starts to boil, reduce the heat to low and simmer all ingredients for 30 minutes, stirring from time to time.
 Do not cover the pan.

 Once 30 minutes have passed, remove the pan from the heat and place it in a cool spot, so it will cool down quickly.
-You can also transfer the mixture to a bowl so it will cool down faster.

 Ingredients for homemade chamoy sauce cooked in a pot.

-Homemade chamoy blended in a food processor.
+Chamoy blended in a food processor.

 Taste and adjust seasonings to your liking.
 You can add more salt, chili powder, lime juice, or sugar.